DAVIDACEK4689/King-James-Bible-Analysis/report.md

 * Analyzing the similarity between books

 <p style="text-align: justify;">
-Once the initial analysis is complete, we will apply machine learning and deep learning techniques to assign each verse to its corresponding book within the Torah.
+Once the initial analysis is complete, we will apply classic machine learning and deep learning techniques to assign each verse to its corresponding book within the Torah.
 The goal is to predict the book for each verse based on its content and structure.
 </p>